juzzlin/Argengine/README.md

     ...
 ```

-If callback for positional arguments is set, then no errors about `unknown options` will occur as all additional options will be taken as positional arguments.
+If the callback for positional arguments is set, then no errors about `unknown options` will occur as all additional options will be taken as positional arguments.

 # Help

 By default, `Argengine` will create a simple help that is shown with `-h` or `--help`.

-Without any additional options possible output will look like this:
+Without any additional options a possible output will look like this:

 ```
 Usage: ./ex1 [OPTIONS]